Command & Conquer (1995 video game): Critical reviews

 Critical reception of Command & Conquer was highly positive.
 It was named the best strategy game of 1995 by PC Gamer US and—tied with Heroes of Might and Magic: A Strategic Quest—Computer Gaming World, and the year's top real-time strategy title and overall "Game of the Year" by Computer Games Strategy Plus.
-In 1998, Command & Conquer Gold was nominated at the Academy of Interactive Arts & Sciences' first annual Interactive Achievement Awards in the category "Computer Strategy Game of the Year".
+In 1998, Command & Conquer Gold received nominations for "Computer Entertainment Title of the Year" and "PC Strategy Game of the Year" during the AIAS' inaugural Interactive Achievement Awards.

 Entertainment Weeklys Bob Strauss offered the game effusive praise, writing: "If you liked playing with toy soldiers as a kid, you'll think you've stepped on a land mine and gone to heaven".
 Strauss believed that its cutscenes, voice clips and "nonstop action" served to "[enliven] the usually stodgy war game genre".
 After highlighting its multiplayer and citing its installation process as "the coolest [...]
 I've ever seen", he concluded that the game "makes other war simulations look as flat as Risk".
 A reviewer for Next Generation called it "a game that any strategy fan has to pick up".
 While complaining at the lack of a high-resolution mode, he applauded the gameplay for its combination of simple and intuitive control with deep and complex strategy, and said the full motion video cutscenes add considerably to the game's depth.
 He also complimented the soundtrack and fast pace.
 Peter Smith of Computer Games Magazine called Command & Conquer "an adrenaline rush in a box", writing: "Everything about this game shouts quality".
 Smith lauded the game's music and sound effects, gameplay and story, and even its install program.
 Smith noted some minor problems, citing issues with the game's artificial intelligence, but finished by saying that "Westwood has really raised the bar with this one".
 Chris Hudak of GameSpot wrote: "Starting from the load-screens and straight on 'til morning, Command & Conquer is one of the finest, most brilliantly-designed computer games I have ever seen".